 I started out with the 14-day trial offer.
 One thing to know about me is that when I commit to something I want to get started now.
 So, I signed up on a Thursday morning, and I was ready to get started.
 The coach who was assigned to me touched base with me, congratulating me on taking the first step.
 Yay me!

-The app was showing a 1,400 calorie diet for me which is a pretty dramatic change just all of a sudden.
+The app was showing a 1,400 calorie diet for me which is a pretty dramatic change for me.
 The app decided the calorie budget strictly based on my target weight loss and time frame.
-Coming from a guy who pretty much eats whatever I want, in moderation, this was a shocker.
-I typically consume about 2,500 calories minimum per day.
+Coming from a guy who pretty much eats whatever I want, in moderation, this was kind of a shocker.
+I am guessing that I typically consume about 2,500 calories per day without really thinking about it.